cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

     :alt: Cluster description and details
     :figclass: align-center

-In this example, there is 1 master node that contains the 'base', 'continuuity-sensu-monitoring', 'hadoop-hdfs-namenode', 'hadoop-yarn-resourcemanager', 'hbase-master', and 'zookeeper-server' services.
-There are also 2 slave nodes that contain the 'base', 'continuuity-sensu-monitoring', 'hadoop-hdfs-datanode', 'hadoop-yarn-nodemanager', and 'hbase-regionserver' services.
+In this example, there is 1 master node that contains the 'base', 'hadoop-hdfs-namenode', 'hadoop-yarn-resourcemanager', 'hbase-master', and 'zookeeper-server' services.
+There are also 2 slave nodes that contain the 'base', 'hadoop-hdfs-datanode', 'hadoop-yarn-nodemanager', and 'hbase-regionserver' services.